python/cpython/Doc/library/urllib.request.rst

    Open the URL *url*, which can be either a string or a :class:`Request` object.

-   *data* must be a bytes object specifying additional data to be sent to the server, or ``None`` if no such data is needed. *data* may also be an iterable object and in that case Content-Length value must be specified in the headers.
-Currently HTTP requests are the only ones that use *data*; the HTTP request will be a POST instead of a GET when the *data* parameter is provided.
+   *data* must be an object specifying additional data to be sent to the server, or ``None`` if no such data is needed.
+See :class:`Request` for details.

-   *data* should be a buffer in the standard :mimetype:`application/x-www-form-urlencoded` format.
-The :func:`urllib.parse.urlencode` function takes a mapping or sequence of 2-tuples and returns an ASCII text string in this format.
-It should be encoded to bytes before being used as the *data* parameter.

    urllib.request module uses HTTP/1.1 and includes ``Connection:close`` header
    in its HTTP requests.